tava11/lizroten.com/content/authors/admin/_index.md

 #   Remove this if you are not using the People widget.
 # user_groups:
 # - Principal Investigators
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

 ---

-I am a data scientist and cartographer based out of St. Paul, Minnesota.
-I primarily work in R, cleaning and organizing data, developing organization specific R packages, and developing R Shiny interactive data visualizations.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+I am a highly motivated data scientist and cartographer with a passion for data visualization.
+I find novel ways of making complex topics easy to understand using compelling visual design.
+My static and interactive visualizations are attractive and powerful tools for decision making.

+Behind the plots and maps, I’ve successfully built organization-specific R packages for processing gigabytes of information quickly, managing consistent visual identity across products, and standardizing data cleaning practices.